Nickolay Mladenov

+Following the conclusion of his United Nations service, Mladenov assumed academic, advisory, and diplomatic training roles.
+Since August 2021, he has served as a Segal Distinguished Visiting Fellow at The Washington Institute for Near East Policy.
+As of 2022, he has served as Director-General of the Anwar Gargash Diplomatic Academy in Abu Dhabi, United Arab Emirates.

+In January 2026, Israeli Prime Minister Benjamin Netanyahu announced that Mladenov had been designated as director-general of a proposed United States-led Board of Peace (also referred to as a "peace council"), a body envisioned to oversee the implementation of a Gaza cease-fire and related transitional arrangements under a peace initiative associated with U.S. President Donald Trump.

 Early life and education

 Mladenov was born on 5 May 1972 in Sofia.
 In 1995, he graduated from the University of National and World Economy, majoring in international relations.
 The following year he obtained an MA in war studies from King's College London.
-His father, Evtim Mladenov, worked for the Committee for State Security (the Bulgarian equivalent of the KGB) and his uncle Mladen was an ambassador on behalf of the communist Bulgarian regime.
+His father, Evtim Mladenov, worked for the Committee for State Security (Bulgarian secret police during Communist era) and his uncle Mladen was a Bulgarian diplomat during the socialist period.

 Career

 Between 1996 and 1998 Mladenov was program director of the Open Society Foundations in Sofia, followed by an appointment as a program coordinator in the social department of the World Bank for Bulgaria.
 In 1999 he founded the European Institute in Sofia and was its director until 2001.
 He was a member of parliament for the United Democratic Forces in the 39th National Assembly, parliamentary secretary (until March 2002), and vice chairman of the committee on European integration and the committee on foreign affairs, defense and security.

 On 12 March 2002 Mladenov was elected to the national executive council of the party Union of Democratic Forces.
 Later he was appointed spokesman of the party.
 From 22 February 2004 he was the vice-president of UDF, resigning on 16 August 2005.

 From 2005 to 2007 Mladenov served as a consultant to the World Bank, International Republican Institute and National Democratic Institute in Bulgaria, Afghanistan, Yemen and other Middle Eastern countries.
 In 2006 he worked as an adviser to parliamentary committees on defense and foreign policy and cooperation of the Iraqi Parliament.